7 Questions to Ask When Choosing a New Dentist

 On the other hand, if you hear repeated complaints or concerns about the same provider from multiple people, it is usually best to look elsewhere.

 Does the Dentist Offer the Treatment(s) You’re Looking for?

 Are you seeking a cosmetic dentist, dental implant provider, CEREC same-day crowns, or another specific type of treatment that you might not find in traditional family practice?
 As you narrow your options for dentists, keep this important question in mind.
 If you don’t see a specific treatment listed on their website, feel free to call their office and ask if it’s something they offer.
 For example, if you’re interested in Invisalign treatment, be sure to find out whether the dentist provides it or if they refer their patients to an outside orthodontist.

-What Training Does the Dentist Have?
+What Training and Continued Education Does the Dentist Have?

 Some dentists have advanced training in specific restorative or cosmetic services, allowing them to provide more expanded treatments than other providers in the area.
 Suppose they are a member of a study club or specific professional organization.
 In that case, there are usually dozens to hundreds of additional hours of training that they put in, in addition to their annual dental requirements.
 If you’re undergoing a more complex procedure like dental implant placement, you need the confidence to know that your provider is proficient in such procedures.

 What Technology is Available in Their Practice?